 WEIGHT: 174 lbs.

 He was born during a tumultuous time in his mother’s life.
-Aphelion was the daughter of a gang leader in Platinum City by the name of Star Chenault II.
-Her father, the other leader of the Plat City Cutters was killed by a rival gang before she was born.
-By the time she was 12 years old she was already working on behalf of her mother running low level jobs for the crew.
-She was 17 years old when she began dating Peri Foster, and 18 years old when HyperThrust was born.
+Aphelion was the daughter of a gang leader in Platinum City, by the name of Star Chenault II.
+Her father, the other leader of the Plat City Cutters, was killed by a rival gang before she was born.
+By the time she was 12 years old, she was already working on behalf of her mother, running low-level jobs for the crew.
+She was 17 years old when she began dating Peri Foster, and 18 when HyperThrust was born.
 Then at the age of 21, her mother and most other members of the gang were arrested.
 Star was sentenced to 25 years in prison.
 This left Aphelion and HyperThrust with nothing.

 Fortunately, Aphelion’s childhood friend, Desmond Wallace, a man who had grown to become a decorated soldier in the US Armed Forces, was able to get her into a military pilot training program in Southern Platinum City.
 With the program providing room and board, HyperThrust now had a home.
 Additionally, Aphelion and Peri finally solidified their previously rocky relationship and got married.
 Young HyperThrust now had a steady family situation.

-He was eleven years old, the first time he performed a hyper-burst; he nearly collapsed his apartment building.
+He was eleven years old when he first performed a hyper-burst; he nearly collapsed his apartment building.
 The second time, at age fifteen, he nearly destroyed his entire neighborhood (17 city blocks).
 Learning to control the power became of utmost importance.

 It was impossible for her to stay mad though, as he quickly became the highest achieving trainee in the program, surpassing even her own supreme aptitudes by a sizable margin.
 A few months later they both qualified for active flight status.
 Around that same time, the Stratalight was being constructed and commissioned, and it was a no-brainer that the two best pilots to ever go through the program be selected to serve as the flight team.
 The rest, as they say, is history.

-But alas, through it all, HyperThrust has kept his cool and continued to perform admirably, even going so far as to risk his own life when he induced a supersonic hyper-burst which is what ultimately allowed the Stratalight to reach escape velocity.
+But alas, through it all, HyperThrust has kept his cool and continued to perform admirably, even going so far as to risk his own life when he induced a supersonic hyper-burst, which was what ultimately allowed the Stratalight to reach escape velocity.
 He survived the burst, but barely.
-And now he’s is lying on the ground next to me, trying to reassure me as he watches my life slip away.
+And now he’s is lying on the ground next to me, trying to reassure me, as he watches my life slip away.
 What a brave and valiant young man.